simwrapper/simwrapper/README.md

-# AVÖV Projekt Webseite
+# aftersim project website

-This repo contains the interactive visualization website for AVÖV/AVOEV, available at https://avoev-vsp.github.io.
+This repo contains the interactive visualization website for **aftersim**, available at https://aftersim.github.io.

 This README details build instructions for the website itself.